[ Back to ] -> [ Back to Books for All Ages ]

 Who is your favorite character?

 Students almost always ask this and, I’m sorry, I cannot pick one over all the others.
 They are all precious to me in some way.
-But here are a few:
+But here are a few thoughts about those particularly dear to me:

 For my WWII novels: Under a War-torn Sky, I’d like to have the courage and sophistication (and the wardrobe!) of Madame Gaulloise; I marvel at Henry’s tenacity and ability to care about others in the midst of war’s cruelties as well as little Pierre’s compassion, his hope.
 In A Troubled Peace, Claudette delights me with her fiery idealism and personality.
-(I swear she wrote herself—much modeled on my daughter!)
 I have a real fondness and admiration for the British evacuees Wesley and Charles, their pluck, resiliency, and droll sense of humor in Across a War-tossed Sea.
+With Louisa June and the Nazis in the Waves I had the chance to speak in the pictorial, Tidewater-love-of-anecdote manner of my father and his family, and really celebrate their deep love and respect of nature, the fierce devotion among a family's generations that was the way of rural life in the 1930s and 40s.
+Louisa June may be the most lyrical and observant of my characters, but she's also incredibly stubborn and feisty, and I love that about her.
+Her ancient, eccentric, wry, and cat-loving Cousin Belle makes me smile with her blunt opinions and championing of LJ.
+I honestly would hope for all young people to have that kind of a wise, attentive older relative in their lives.

-I was so taken by the real-life Peggy Schuyler, her bodacious intelligence, her brave devotion to her siblings and father.
+I was so taken by the real-life Peggy Schuyler, her bodacious intelligence and "wicked wit" (as her peers called her), her brave devotion to her siblings and father, and her ability to face hard truths and life-threatening dangers.
 It was a true honor to recreate her in Hamilton and Peggy!
-(I also admit to falling a little in love with George Washington, Lafayette, and a philosophizing double agent named Moses Harris.)
+(I also admit to falling a little in love with George Washington, Lafayette, and a philosophizing double agent named Moses Harris.

-I learned so much from Abbess Scholastica in Da Vinci’s Tiger, ached and dreamed with Ginevra, and couldn’t help but be amazed by that real young woman’s fierce independence that sings through in the one remaining line of her verse—“I beg your pardon, I am a mountain tiger.”
+I learned so much from Abbess Scholastica in Da Vinci’s Tiger, ached and dreamed with the poet Ginevra, and couldn’t help but be amazed by that real young woman’s defiant intellectualism and sense of self that sings through in the one remaining line of her verse—“I beg your pardon, I am a mountain tiger.”
 As soon as I unearthed that sentence I knew—I wanted to glean all I could about her!

 In Give Me Liberty, Basil makes me laugh, Moses makes me cry, and Nathaniel reminds me of how much bravery it takes to grow up.
 I am very proud of him at the end of the book.
 Suspect Red is full of yearning, inquisitive, artistic young people I’d love to spend hours and hours listening to—and the siblings, Richard and Ginny, Vlad, and Natalia all have large dashes of my children’s personalities and interests in them.
-Walls allowed me to pay homage to all those military kids I knew as I grew up, who moved and adapted constantly in service to our country, in Drew and his sisters Joyce and Linda.
+Walls characters, Drew and his sisters Joyce and Linda, allowed me to pay homage to all those military kids I knew as I grew up, who moved and adapted constantly in service to our country, often in very dangerous postings--like Cold War Berlin.

 So...
 I can’t pick one.... can you?